arqex/react-dom-instance/README.md

-# react-instance
+# react-dom-instance
-Get the react component instance from DOM node
+Get the react component instance from a DOM node